-- Generally, quarries are not considered manufacturers for business tax purposes and are included in the SIC Index under Division B: Mining. - Certain quarry locations are considered manufacturing locations for business tax purposes if the taxpayer is primarily engaged in fabricating or processing tangible personal property for resale and consumption off the premises at that specific location. - If the quarry location qualifies as a manufacturer for sales tax purposes, it is also exempt from business tax on the sales derived from manufactured product (as well as activities incidental to the manufacturing portion of the business) made from that manufacturing location.
+- Generally, quarries are not considered manufacturers for business tax purposes and are included in the SIC Index under Division B: Mining. - Certain quarry locations are considered manufacturing locations for business tax purposes if the taxpayer is primarily engaged in fabricating or processing tangible personal property for resale and consumption off the premises at that specific location. - o If the quarry location qualifies as a manufacturer for sales tax purposes, it is also exempt from business tax on the sales derived from manufactured product (as well as activities incidental to the manufacturing portion of the business) made from that manufacturing location or a storage or warehouse facility situated within a ten-mile radius of the manufacturing location.